Trump admin. moves to bar Haitians from agricultural, seasonal worker visas

 The Trump administration is moving to prohibit people from Haiti — which the president allegedly insulted in a meeting last week — from applying for visas for seasonal and farm workers.

-The Department of Homeland Security has given notice it plans to prohibit people from Haiti, as well as Belize and Samoa, ineligible to apply for H-2A and H-2B visas, which are temporary.
+The Department of Homeland Security has given notice it plans to prohibit people from Haiti, as well as Belize and Samoa, from applying for H-2A and H-2B visas, which are temporary.

 Those visas allow businesses to bring in workers from other countries.
 The H-2A visa is for agriculture and the H-2B is for non-agricultural seasonal work in places such as resorts.